By Todd Melby

 ST. PAUL, Minn.
-(Reuters) - Stevie Wonder and Chaka Khan topped the bill for an all-star concert tribute on Thursday in memory of Prince, six months after the influential pop star died of an accidental prescription drug overdose.
+(Reuters) - Stevie Wonder, Christina Aguilera and Chaka Khan topped the bill for an all-star concert tribute planned for Thursday in memory of Prince, six months after the influential pop star died of an accidental prescription drug overdose.

-The show began around 7:30 p.m. local time (0030 GMT Friday) at Xcel Energy Center, an arena in St. Paul, Minnesota, about 30 miles (48 km) west of the Paisley Park home-studio complex where Prince died in April at age 57.
+The show is set to begin at 7:30 p.m. local time (0030 GMT Friday) at Xcel Energy Center, an arena in St. Paul, Minnesota, about 30 miles (48 km) west of the Paisley Park home-studio complex where Prince died in April at age 57.

-The 17,000 concert seats - ranging in price from $19.99 to $152.50 - sold out in minutes, and the show began with a video tribute to the artist and a short message from President Barack Obama.
-The concert followed a free, public outdoor preshow party where hundreds gathered in purple to honor the late singer.
+The 17,000 concert seats, ranging in price from $19.99 to $152.50, sold out in minutes.
+The concert will follow a free, outdoor preshow party open to the public.

-St. Paul Mayor Chris Coleman declared Thursday "Prince Day" in honor of the genre-defying, Grammy-winning performer, and several of St. Paul's biggest landmarks were set to be illuminated in purple at night.
+St. Paul Mayor Chris Coleman is expected to declare Thursday "Prince Day" in honor of the genre-defying, Grammy-winning performer, and several of St. Paul's biggest landmarks will be illuminated in purple lighting at night.

-In addition to Wonder and Khan, the three hours of live music slated for the concert were to include performances by Tori Kelly, the R&B ensemble Mint Condition and members of two of Prince's backing bands - New Power Generation and 3rdEyeGirl.
+In addition to Wonder, Aguilera and Khan, the three hours of live music slated for the concert will include performances by Anita Baker, Tori Kelly, the R&B ensemble Mint Condition and members of two of Prince's backing bands - New Power Generation and 3rdEyeGirl.

-Also on the bill were such members of his inner circle as Morris Day & the Time, Judith Hill and Liv Warfield.
+Also on the bill are such members of his inner circle as Morris Day & the Time, Judith Hill and Liv Warfield.

-One well-known Prince associate who was reported to be missing Thursday's tribute was his former percussionist Sheila E., who the Minneapolis StarTribune has said was booked for a show in New York as part of her own tour.
+One well-known Prince associate who is reported to be missing Thursday's tribute is his former percussionist Sheila E., who the Minneapolis StarTribune has said was booked for a show in New York as part of her own tour.

-He was fiercely determined to maintain creative control over his music, famously changing his name to an unpronounceable symbol for several years during a bitter contract battle with Warner Bros.
+He was also known as fiercely determined to maintain creative control over his music, famously changing his name to an unpronounceable symbol for several years during a bitter contract battle with Warner Bros.

 Prince left behind no will.
 A Minnesota probate court has spent months sorting through numerous claims by would-be heirs to determine how his estate will be divvied up and controlled.